I have spent my career helping teams develop user-centered products with the most effective, forward-thinking methodologies, since 1998.

-I was fortunate to work for a tech consulting agency that was rife with top talent and eager for more help, and I was immediately taken under the wings of some of the best creative minds in the field.
-There, I learned what turned out to be best practices for how to conceptualize, design, and present what was then advertising and marketing based digital web content.
-Among myriad opportunities, in 2000 I was fortunate to be sent to Paris, France to help lead a major effort to redesign Renault.fr - a site for the country's top auto manufacturer.
+1998.
+Out of college, I was fortunate to work for a tech consulting agency (Proxicom) that was rife with top talent and eager for more help, and I was immediately taken under the wings of some of the best creative minds in the field.
+As a visual designer, I learned best practices for conceptualizing, designing, and presenting what was then advertising and marketing based digital web content.

-It was there I rubbed elbows with peers from Silicon Valley (also stationed on the project), and broadened my understanding of both design and user experience.
-Upon returning, I ventured off independently, working with star teams at agencies such as R/GA, Stone Yamashita, Hornell Anderson, and Ogilvy.
+2000.
+Sent to Paris, France to art direct a redesign of Renault.fr.
+Rubbed elbows with peers from Silicon Valley (also stationed on the project), and broadened my understanding of both design and user experience.

-In 2006, seeking a completely different opportunity, I took a gig in the financial space – at TD Ameritrade – where I learned to design products, not just advertisements, and I was surprised by how engaging it was.
+2006.
+Began UX consulting for TD Ameritrade – where I learned to design products, not just advertisements, and to research and design for behavior.
 Here, I was designing for extremely complex behavior (active trading), not just sales – and thus was born my passion and talent for User Experience Design.
 It proved to be my true calling.